pitininja/select-mania/README.md

 Default: `'Select an item'`

 The text of the placeholder.

+In case of a non-multiple select, if a placeholder is set and no options are selected, the value will be forced as empty and the placeholder will be displayed.

 Can be set by passing a `data-placeholder` attribute on the select element.